NiHoffmann/ORB-MicroPython-EmbedPort/README.md

 # README

-This is a simple documentation to set up the project and provide a concise explanation of what this project is about.
-The in-depth documentation is only available in German and can be found [here](Dokumentation).

 # Project Overview
 - **Extend ORB Project** STM32-Based robot board project extended with new features (see details below).
 - **Full integration of MicroPython into the ORB firmware** wrote native C bindings via the MicroPython C API, exposing all ORB firmware features (motor and sensor control, etc.) to Python through wrapper classes.